evolution-gaming/scala-bootcamp/assignment/poker/PokerEvaluator.md

 A complete, working solution in a non-Scala language will be preferred to an incomplete solution in Scala.

-Yielding correct results is more important than the algorithmic complexity of the solution.
+Yielding correct results and code readability is more important than the algorithmic complexity of the solution.

 ## Submission